 The music world is very ‘right-handed’.
 Almost all stringed instruments are set up for right-handed people.
-And it is extremely difficult for lefties to find teachers or material that would help them.
-This is a shame because left-handers have the potential to be more creative than right-handers since they use the dominant right-side of their brain.
+And it is extremely difficult for left-handers to find teachers or material that would help them.
+So what do you do if you want to learn left-handed ukulele?

 In a classroom situation, I insist on this way of playing because the students learn so much from each other.
 If one or two children are playing “backwards” it is confusing for the entire class.
 Also, if a left-handed person wants to become a multi-instrumentalist later, learning the right-handed way of doing things makes it easier to switch from instrument to instrument.

 Reversing the Normal Way

 Left-handed people can turn the standard ukulele backwards and finger with the right hand and strum with their left hand.
 Initially, this way of playing will be much more comfortable.
 However, these players will need to adapt all standard chord stamps and ukulele learning materials by doing a mental flip in their minds of the written and visual materials.
 It can be difficult to flip the chord stamps in one’s head.

 Left-handed people can restring their ukuleles and finger with their right hand while strumming with their left hand.
 Obviously, many great artists have chosen this path.
 Sir Paul McCartney and Eric Clapton come to mind immediately!
 The chords charts and strumming patterns will probably be less confusing this way, but since I have not tried it, I am not sure how that would work.

 When I initially studied guitar from a left-handed player who had a left-handed guitar, it was kind of cool.
 When I was facing him, our fingers on each hand were an exact mirror to each other, so it was easy for me to learn.
 He played mandolin, guitar, banjo, ukulele and many other stringed instruments.